Last updated: March 24, 2021

 The term cardiac arrest throws some people off—it is often used interchangeably with heart attack, but they are two different scenarios.

 Heart attacks usually occur because a block in an artery prevents blood rich oxygen from reaching the heart.
-Classic symptoms include: gripping, heavy chest pain that may often spreads to the jaw, either arm, or the back; difficulty breathing; nausea; or fatigue.
+Classic symptoms include: gripping, heavy chest pain that may often spread to the jaw, either arm, or the back; difficulty breathing; nausea; or fatigue.

 Cardiac arrest is when the normal heartbeat is interrupted.
 The lower chambers of the heart, the ventricles, chaotically quiver (ventricular fibrillation), race (ventricular tachycardia), or may stop pumping altogether—blood then stops circulating.
 During a cardiac arrest, the victim will suddenly collapse and lose consciousness—the brain is not getting the blood it needs.
 Other systems, such as the respiratory system, quickly shut down.

 The confusion about the difference between cardiac arrest and heart attack is that a heart attack is a common trigger of cardiac arrest.
 People with “clean” coronary arteries are victims of cardiac arrest as well, for various reasons, including defects in the systems that pump the heart.

-Approximately each year, 300,000 Americans suffer cardiac arrest outside of a hospital.
+Approximately every year, 300,000 Americans suffer cardiac arrest outside of a hospital.
 Cardiac arrest is often dramatized as occurring in a public place; however, 80% of the time people are in a residential setting or at home.
-Some stereotypes ring some factuality: the prototypical victim is a man in his 50s or 60s.
+Some stereotypes ring some factuality: a prototypical victim is a man in his 50s or 60s.

 It is estimated that 94% of people suffering from sudden cardiac arrest die before reaching the hospital.
 Part of this because only 24% of these victims received any type of CPR from bystanders upon collapse.